chxmxii/localstack-authz/README.md

     driver: bridge
     external: false
 ```

->  but first, ensure that localstack is not reachable to the outside network.

 ### Contribute
 Feel free to open an issue or a PR if you have any ideas.